 - Policy H-2.1 Maximize Affordable Housing.
-Leverage local financial assistance with other sources of funding and identify new funding sources for affordable housing to maximize the number of affordable units and to reach the deepest level of affordability.
-[Source: New policy] - Policy H-2.2 Below Market Rate Housing Program.
-Continue to implement and consider revisions to the Below Market Rate (BMR) Housing program to increase the amount of affordable housing built in the city, while ensuring the program remains consistent with current market trends, does not impede development, and is appropriate for the Bay Area region.
-[Source: New policy] - Policy H-2.3 Integration of Below Market Rate Housing.
-Utilize the Below Market Rate (BMR) Housing requirements as a tool to integrate affordable units within market rate developments and increase the availability of affordable housing throughout the community.
-[Source: 2015-2023 Housing Element, Policy A.3] - Policy H-2.4 Affordable Housing Mitigation.
-Continue to require office, market rate residential, retail, hotel, research and development, and industrial development to mitigate the demand for affordable housing.
-[Source: 2015-2023 Housing Element, Policy A.4] - Policy H-2.5 Workforce Housing.
+Leverage local financial assistance with other sources of funding and identify new funding sources for affordable housing to maximize the number of affordable units and to reach the deepest level of affordability. - Policy H-2.2 Below Market Rate Housing Program.
+Continue to implement and consider revisions to the Below Market Rate (BMR) Housing program to increase the amount of affordable housing built in the city, while ensuring the program remains consistent with current market trends, does not impede development, and is appropriate for the Bay Area region. - Policy H-2.3 Integration of Below Market Rate Housing.
+Utilize the Below Market Rate (BMR) Housing requirements as a tool to integrate affordable units within market rate developments and increase the availability of affordable housing throughout the community. - Policy H-2.4 Affordable Housing Mitigation.
+Continue to require office, market rate residential, retail, hotel, research and development, and industrial development to mitigate the demand for affordable housing. - Policy H-2.5 Workforce Housing.
 Work with Sunnyvale's major employers, educational and health care institutions to facilitate and encourage the development of workforce housing.
-Promote the City's affordable housing programs with local employers.
-[Source: 2015-2023 Housing Element, Policy A.5, modified] - Policy H-2.6 Missing Middle Housing.
-Encourage the development of missing middle housing, such as smaller homes, duplexes, townhomes, and fourplexes, that are affordable to the local workforce.
-[Source: New Policy] - Policy H-2.7 Regulatory Incentives for Affordable Housing.
-Facilitate the development of affordable housing through regulatory incentives and concessions.
-[Source: 2015-2023 Housing Element, Policy A.2] - Policy H-2.8 First Time Homebuyer Assistance.
+Promote the City's affordable housing programs with local employers. - Policy H-2.6 Missing Middle Housing.
+Encourage the development of missing middle housing, such as smaller homes, duplexes, townhomes, and fourplexes, that are affordable to the local workforce. - Policy H-2.7 Regulatory Incentives for Affordable Housing.
+Facilitate the development of affordable housing through regulatory incentives and concessions. - Policy H-2.8 First Time Homebuyer Assistance.
 Provide first time homebuyer assistance to low- and moderate-income households who currently work and/or live in Sunnyvale and an emphasis on promoting homeownership for transitionally underrepresented community members.
-Advocate for the County to amend the first time homebuyer program to make it more accessible for middle-income

-- households.
-[Source: 2015-2023 Housing Element, Policy A.6, modified based on 2020 Housing Strategy Report and to address AFFH] - Policy H-2.9 Alternative Homeownership Models.
-Support alternative models of homeownerships for middle-income homebuyers, such as shared equity programs and collective ownership models.
-[Source: New policy, 2020 Housing Strategy Report] - Policy H-2.10 Rental Assistance Outreach.
+Advocate for the County to amend the first time homebuyer program to make it more accessible for middle-income households. - Policy H-2.9 Alternative Homeownership Models.
+Support alternative models of homeownerships for middle-income homebuyers, such as shared equity programs and collective ownership models. - Policy H-2.10 Rental Assistance Outreach.
 Collaborate with the Santa Clara Housing Authority and local nonprofits to educate, market, and provide incentives for landlords to participate in the Housing Choice Vouchers program and local Tenant Based Rental Assistance Program to provide affordable housing opportunities throughout the City, specifically in areas of high resource.
 Inform residents of the programs and encourage participation.

-[Source: New policy to address AFFH] - Policy H-2.11 Expand Rental Assistance Programs.
+- Policy H-2.11 Expand Rental Assistance Programs.
 Support the provision of rental assistance by the Santa Clara County Housing Authority to lower income households.
-Continue to strengthen the Tenant Based Rental Assistance Program as funds allow.
-[Source: New policy to address AFFH] - Policy H-2.12 Partnerships for Affordable Housing Funds.
-Support collaborative partnerships with non-profit organizations, affordable housing builders, and for-profit developers to gain greater access to various sources of affordable housing funds.
-[Source: 2015-2023 Housing Element, Policy A.7] - Policy H-2.13 State Density Bonus.
+Continue to strengthen the Tenant Based Rental Assistance Program as funds allow. - Policy H-2.12 Partnerships for Affordable Housing Funds.
+Support collaborative partnerships with non-profit organizations, affordable housing builders, and for-profit developers to gain greater access to various sources of affordable housing funds. - Policy H-2.13 State Density Bonus.
 Encourage developers to use State density bonus incentive to provide affordable housing units.
-[Source: 2015-2023 Housing Element, Policy A.8]